RachelFurlong-dev/milestone-project3-v1/README.md

 - ![Users collection](screenshots/dbregistered-users.png)

 # Features:

-## Current Features:
-## Responsive
+## Responsive layouts
-- Responsive on all device sizes.
+- The app is responsive on all device sizes.
 ![Responsive Mockup](screenshots/mockups.png).
 ## Navigation:
 I created a menu to help enable the user to navigate the app.
 The menu is responsive and changes to a user-friendly side panel with dropdown functionality on mobile.
 The menu page access changes depending on whether they are logged in.
 A logged in user has additional pages they can access enabling them to add a houseplant record.
 Admins have access via the menu to an additional Manage Categories page featuring a dashboard to add, delet and update categories.